Worldwide Guide

 How to protect yourself from other scams scams

-Common warning signs across all destinations: cash-only transaction, no receipt offered, rapid onset of disorientation inconsistent with alcohol consumed, memory gaps after a night out.
+Common warning signs across all destinations: a vague damage diagram, no receipt offered, cash-only transaction, rapid onset of disorientation inconsistent with alcohol consumed.
 Train yourself to recognise these patterns.

 The most commonly targeted groups: Solo travelers, backpackers, Solo female travelers.
 If you fit this profile, exercise extra caution in this category.